spdk/spdk/doc/vagrant.md

     vagrant up
 ~~~

-At this point you can use "vagrant ssh" to ssh into the VM.
-The /spdk directory is
+At this point you can use `vagrant ssh` to ssh into the VM.
+The `/spdk` directory is
 sync'd from the host system and the build is automatically done.
 Other notable files:

-    build.sh : is executed on the VM automatically when provisioned
+- `build.sh`: executed on the VM automatically when provisioned
-    Vagrantfile : startup parameters/commands for the VM
+- `Vagrantfile`: startup parameters/commands for the VM

-The few commands we mention here are enough to get you up and running, for additional
+The few commands we mention here are enough to get you up and running; for additional
-support just use the vagrant help function to learn how to destroy, restart, etc.  Further
+support, use the Vagrant help function to learn how to destroy, restart, etc.  Further
 below is sample output from a successful VM launch and execution of the NVMe hello
 world example application.